 - Write down all details remembered as soon as possible.

 This policy covers complaints of alleged sexual misconduct by University members (student, faculty, and staff).
+Additionally, procedures within this policy will cover complaints of alleged domestic violence, dating violence and stalking by University members (students, faculty and staff).

 All members of the university community are responsible for knowing and understanding the university’s policy prohibiting sexual harassment and misconduct.
 Students who do not understand the policy should contact the Office of Student Development.
 Faculty and staff who do not understand the policy should contact their department chair or supervisor or the Office of Human Resources.
 Department chairs or supervisors who need assistance in understanding, interpreting, or applying the policy should contact the Director of Human Resources.